zeh3/smooth/README.md

 # smooth
-graphing UIUC's new coronavirus cases data using a rolling average
+graphing UIUC's new coronavirus case and positivity rate data using rolling averages (except for the cumulative cases graph. that one is not averaged)